Our Team

 Montessori Experience 19 years

-I established Riverhead Montessori out of a desire to make a positive difference to our children in their important developmental years from age 1-6.
+I established Riverhead Montessori in 2007 out of a desire to make a positive difference to our children in their important developmental years from age 1-6.
 As an Educational Social Worker with the Ministry of Education for emotionally dysfunctional children, I saw tangibly how the opportunities we expose our children to during their formative years impacts greatly on who they become as adults.
 As a mother of three children (Bailey, Tom, and Lexie) I felt there was clearly a better way to educate our young and dreamed of creating an environment that is loving, all-encompassing and enriching.
-I have gathered a team of wonderful Montessori educators who have the same passion and commitment to making a positive difference to children in their preschool years.
-I have a background in broadcast and print media has led to a truly creative centre full of exciting tools and opportunities for nurturing, educating and playing.
+I have gathered a team of wonderful Montessori and ECE educators who have the same passion and commitment to making a positive difference to children in their preschool years.
+I have a background in broadcast and print media which has led to a truly creative centre full of exciting tools and opportunities for nurturing, educating and playing.

 My aim is to ensure every child leaves Riverhead Montessori well prepared for life with a set of skills that allows them to succeed at whatever they choose.
 This has now been realised thousands of times over and continues to fill me with joy and a genuine love for what I do.